 Melbourne has again been ranked the most liveable city in the world by the London-based Economist Intelligence Unit.
 The EIU’s annual Global Liveability Survey takes into account over 30 factors, across five categories: stability, healthcare, culture & environment, education and infrastructure.
 Melbourne has featured as one of the world’s three most liveable cities since the survey began in 2002.

-The 2010 Monocle Most Liveable City Index ranks Melbourne 9th in the world highlighting the city’s lifestyle, food culture and mix of people as key strengths.
+The 2013 Monocle Most Liveable City Index ranks Melbourne second behind Copenhagen.
+The Index, which ranks the top 25 cities in the world to live in, highlights the city’s lifestyle, food culture and mix of people as key strengths.
 The Monocle Index takes into consideration 11 factors including international connectivity, quality of architecture, public transport, access to nature, urban design and business conditions.

-Complementing Melbourne's superior quality of life is a positive attitude towards globalisation and a national culture that is open to foreign ideas, according to the World Competitiveness Yearbook 2010.
+Complementing Melbourne's superior quality of life is aan effective legal system, a skilled workforce and a national culture that is open to foreign ideas, according to the World Competitiveness Yearbook 2012.